Intensive crop farming: Maize (mechanical harvesting)

 Maize was planted by the Native Americans in hills, in a complex system known to some as the Three Sisters: beans used the corn plant for support, and squashes provided ground cover to stop weeds.
 This method was replaced by single species hill planting where each hill 60–120 cm apart was planted with 3 or 4 seeds, a method still used by home gardeners.
 A later technique was checked corn where hills were placed 40 in apart in each direction, allowing cultivators to run through the field in two directions.
 In more arid lands this was altered and seeds were planted in the bottom of 10–12 cm deep furrows to collect water.
 Modern technique plants maize in rows which allows for cultivation while the plant is young, although the hill technique is still used in the cornfields of some Native American reservations.
-Haudenosaunee Confederacy is what a group of Native Americans who are preparing for climate change through seed banking.
-Now this group is known as the Iroquois.

-With a climate changing more crops are able to grow in different areas that they previously weren't able to grow in.
+The Haudenosaunee are preparing for climate change through seed banking.
+With a climate changing more crops are able to grow in different areas that they previously weren't able to.
 This will open growing areas for maize.

 In North America, fields are often planted in a two-crop rotation with a nitrogen-fixing crop, often alfalfa in cooler climates and soybeans in regions with longer summers.
 Sometimes a third crop, winter wheat, is added to the rotation.
 Fields are usually plowed each year, although no-till farming is increasing in use.
 Many of the maize varieties grown in the United States and Canada are hybrids.
 Over half of the corn area planted in the United States has been genetically modified using biotechnology to express agronomic traits such as pest resistance or herbicide resistance.